 How many words does your child need to hear in the early years?
-Research tells us that children who hear at least 40 million words or more in the first four years of life develop early conversational skills, learn to read on time, do better in school and have more communication opportunities in the future.
+Research tells us that children who hear at least 40 million words or more in the first four years of life develop early conversational skills, learn to read on time, do better in school, and have more communication opportunities in the future.
 Read how you can help your child with hearing loss meet the 40 million word goal!

-It’s About the Brain!Your child’s brain just happens to be one of the most powerful processors of information on the planet.
-Brain science tells us that the first three years represent the most important window for brain growth and development.
-Your child’s brain comes to the world wired and ready to listen and learn language from you during the very interactions and conversations you have with them every single day.
-Every word, phrase, song and story you share with them becomes a permanent part of their brain’s ever growing network structure.
+Your child’s brain is one of the most powerful processors of information on the planet.
+Science shows that the first three years represent the most important window for brain growth and development.
+Your child’s brain is wired and ready to listen and learn language from you during the interactions and conversations you have with them every single day.
+Every word, phrase, song, and story you share with them becomes a permanent part of their brain’s ever growing network structure.

 Your child needs to hear all the language occurring around them.
 Today’s hearing technology makes it possible for their brain to have excellent access to all of the sounds of speech and language.
 Here are the most important steps to providing full access:

-Your 40 Million Word Goal - Share Your BrainThe good news is that you already have all of the words in your own brain and your task is to pass them on to your child in the meaningful two-way conversations and interactions you have with them.
-Your child’s brain actually seeks and recognizes patterns in speech, songs, phrases and sentences, so every time you talk with them, you’re continuing to expand their existing and rapidly growing brain networks.
-Every word said is a seed with the potential to develop roots, branches, leaves and flowers.
+Hearing 40 million words by age four may seem like a lot of words.
+The good news is that you already have all of the skills to help your child reach this goal!
+You’ll easily reach your 40 million word goal by talking, reaching, and singing together every day.
+Your child’s brain actually seeks and recognizes patterns in speech, songs, phrases, and sentences.
+Every time you talk with them, you’re continuing to expand their existing and rapidly growing brain networks.
+Every word said is a seed with the potential to develop roots, branches, leaves, and flowers.